-During the summer months, many of us will be spending more time outdoors with our pets and will be more likely to take our pets along on errands.
+During the summer months, many of us will be spending more time outdoors with our pets and might be thinking about taking our pets along on errands.
 While interaction with your pet is important for its health and well-being, hot weather does pose risks for our animal friends.
 With the proper precautions, you and your pet will enjoy a fun, comfortable, and healthy summer.

 Never leave your pet unattended in a vehicle

 Even when outside temperatures are a moderate 70 degrees, a car or truck cab can become a miniature greenhouse.
 Even with the window cracked, the temperature inside a car can quickly climb to more than 110 degrees.
 Because dogs don’t perspire (they pant to take in cooler air), the distress of a hot car can make them panic, which only aggravates the problem.

 Many cases of heatstroke happen when dogs are locked in cars with windows rolled up or cracked slightly.
 Heatstroke is life-threatening for animals.
 If not caught in its earliest stages, heatstroke can mean quick death for your pet.

 Symptoms of heatstroke include:

 - Increased body temperature - above 103° F (39° C)